AAWorks/AAWorks/README.md

 #### Soccer Outcome Prediction Bot - https://sop-bot.streamlit.app/
 Designed a TensorFlow/Keras deep neural network, which reached 71.34% test accuracy with minimal overfitting (with seeded weights) displayed on a web app.
 Built data scraping/aggregation/normalization utils to parse and regularize live soccer data.
-#### Web-Based Project Feedback Forum - https://github.com/aaworks/project-smithy
+#### Web-Based Project Feedback Forum - https://github.com/aaworks/project-smithy (previously hosted at projectsmithy.com)
 Led a 4-student team to create a web app, database system, and admin dashboard using Python, Flask, SQLite, JS, Bootstrap, and bcrypt password hashing to facilitate project display & feedback.
 Made for use by a high school class with ~50 students per year.

 ---